 Several Fira-organised or hosted events planned for the remainder of the year have gone digital or been rescheduled for 2021 but some physical events are still set to go ahead, including BizBarcelona (September), MRO Europe (October) and the European Society of Vascular Image Congress (December).

-Fira de Barcelona holds around 150 events per year and, according to its website, contributes €4.6 million in economic impact to Barcelona and the surrounding area.
+Fira de Barcelona holds around 150 events per year and, according to its website, contributes €4.6 billion in economic impact to Barcelona and the surrounding area.